GEE Group Inc. (JOB) is primed for evolution with the beta value of 2.10

-Let’s start up with the current stock price of GEE Group Inc. (JOB), which is $0.53 to be very precise.
-The Stock rose vividly during the last session to $0.52 after opening rate of $0.50 while the lowest price it went was recorded $0.50 before closing at $0.51.Recently in News on August 16, 2021, GEE Group Inc. Announces Results for the 2021 Fiscal Third Quarter.
+Let’s start up with the current stock price of GEE Group Inc. (JOB), which is $0.49 to be very precise.
+The Stock rose vividly during the last session to $0.50 after opening rate of $0.48 while the lowest price it went was recorded $0.48 before closing at $0.48.Recently in News on August 16, 2021, GEE Group Inc. Announces Results for the 2021 Fiscal Third Quarter.
 Strong Revenue, Operating Income and Adjusted EBITDA.
 You can read further details here

 GEE Group Inc. had a pretty Dodgy run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $2.1700 on 03/22/21, with the lowest value was $0.4360 for the same time period, recorded on 08/03/21.